 Cell-Based Drug Discovery

-Early initiatives of SCB’s the cell-based drug discovery sector, led by Dr. Francesco Pasqualini and Dr. Gary Gintant, involve a call-to-action for the development of consistent reference guidelines to assess the phenotypic characteristics of stem cell-derived cardiomyocytes for use in drug discovery.
+Early SB initiatives in the cell-based drug discovery sector involve a call-to-action for the development of consistent reference guidelines to assess the phenotypic characteristics of stem cell-derived cardiomyocytes for use in drug discovery.
 Future studies, in collaboration with NIST, aim to incorporate previously generated and de novo data to understand the characteristics of the various available cell lines and subsequently call for the definition of benchmarks (in HiPSC cardiomyocytes) for use in drug discovery applications.
 Other needs that have been identified for project development include the definition of gene expression, maturity markers, and phenotype of cells used in drug discovery.
 Current and prospective studies are designed in concordance with the priorities of SCB charter members, which represent industry, academic, and regulatory interests.